moreh-dev/transformers/examples/pytorch/README.md

 ## Train script

-Inside the task's folder, create a training bash script
+Inside the task's folder, create a training bash script:

 - This script should take into 3 arguments